Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Introduction

 \subsection{Main Results}

-Differential generalized cohomology provides a natural bridge between topology and geometry.
-It refines a generalized cohomology theory $E^*(X)$ by incorporating differential form data arising from the smooth structure of manifolds.
-Roughly, a differential refinement of $E$ assigns to each smooth manifold $X$ a group $\widehat{E}^*(X)$ that fits into a canonical exact sequence
+The constructions in this paper are organized by the formalism of differential extension, which refines the topological classes of a generalized (co)homology theory by differential data.
+Roughly, for a cohomology theory $E$, a differential extension assigns to each smooth manifold $X$ a group $\widehat{E}^*(X)$ that fits into an exact sequence